nishAnonymous/ICS3U-Example/readme.md

   - Checks animation functionality
   - Provides clear error messages if issues occur

-### 2. 18-Week Course Framework
+### 2. Course Framework Files
-- Complete course framework for computer programming instruction
+- Complete course framework for computer programming instruction which includes: overview document, unit plans, and assessment package
 - Designed as a project-based model that builds up skill and knowledge starting from the initial html and javascript files
 - Emphasizes student-driven exploration and discovery